MuhammadRidha7/Shia-vs-Sunni/README.md

 Some say Shi'as lie about Shi'a beliefs to spread Shi'a beliefs.
 This doesn't logically hold up.
 If I tell you that Shi'as believe such-and-such while we actually don't, then even if you believe in it, you still haven't become a Shi'a because you started believing something that is not part of Shi'a beliefs.
 That being said, I'm only going to Sunni narrations, verses of The Quran, and straightforward logic.

-There are some so-called "Shi'as" who equate The Ahl al-Bayt (s) with Allah (swt) himself!
+There are some so-called "Shi'as" who equate The Ahl al-Bayt with Allah (swt) himself!
 This is blatant kufr!
 They are a minority and they do not represent the actual Shi'as.
 I wish these people would go be their own sect instead of attaching themselves to us.
 A certain group loves to make these people look like they have more followers than they actually do.

 # Rank of The Ahl al-Bayt

 **Allah (swt):** \
-Allah only wills to purify you of impurity, O Ahl al-Bayt! and purify you thoroughy. \
+Allah only wishes to purify you of impurity, O Ahl al-Bayt! and purify you thoroughy. \
 `Surah al-Ahzab, verse 33`

 Before we discuss the implications of this verse, we will examine who it is about. \